 5 - ripe bananas, sliced, divided

-Note: if you have a problem with the raw eggs in the meringue topping, you can always use meringue powder in place of the egg whites.
+Cook's Note: If you have a problem with the raw eggs in the meringue topping, you can always use meringue powder in place of the egg whites.
+If you cannot find Nilla Brand wafers Mothers brand is a good substitute.

 Yum!
 I've never made banana pudding.
 Last week I had to hide some bananas just to be able to use them in bread.
 Guess I need to hide some more so I can make this.